midnightntwrk/midnight-architecture/proposals/0009-sealed-ledger-state.md

 PELT      --> LDECL
           --> CONSDEFN

-LDECL     --> SEALED^OPT ledger ID : LEDGER-ADT ;
+LDECL     --> EXPORT^OPT SEALED^OPT ledger ID : LEDGER-ADT ;

 SEALED    --> sealed

+EXPORT    --> export

 CONSDEFN  --> constructor ( ARG, ARG, ... ) BLOCK
 ```

 Thus, the `sealed` keyword can appear as an optional modifier on a `ledger` field declaration,
-much like `export` can appear on various definitions.
+in addition to the optional `export` modifier.

-As before, the definition of a constructor is not mandatory.
+As before, the definition of a constructor is not mandatory, and only one constructor
+definition is allowed to appear in a program.
 Any ledger state fields not initialized explicitly in a constructor
 are initialized to their default values.

 There need not be any ledger fields declared at all.
 A contract with zero ledger declarations is valid.

+Any module definition can contain the same kind of program elements that can appear
+at the top level of a program, except for CONSDEFN.

+Any ledger state declared in a module is included in a contract's ledger if the
+module is imported (directly or indirectly) into the contract's top level,
+*even if the ledger state is not exported from the module*.
+However, any ledger state that is declared in a module but not exported from the module
+is visible only to circuits defined within the module.
+This allows access to the ledger state to be controlled only by the
+circuits within the module.
+Explicit initialization of a module's unexported ledger state can be handled by a user-defined initialization
+circuit that is exported from the module and called by the constructor.

+Exporting a ledger field from the program's top level has the same effect as not exporting it.

 ### Rationale